-A Public Inquiry is an investigation and official review of major events, ordered by a Government body in order to address significant public concern.
-Typical events that call for a Public Inquiry are those that involve multiple deaths, issues of a public concern or major catastrophes, in order for an open, thorough and fair investigation into what has happened and ensure that lessons are learned for the future.
+A public inquiry is often called for events involving multiple deaths, issues of public concern or major catastrophes, in order for an open, thorough, and fair investigation to take place into what happened and to ensure that lessons are learnt for the future.

 Legal Advice for Public Inquiries

 Public inquiries are not a common occurrence in the UK and are often the focus of intense media scrutiny due to their high-profile nature.
 As such, if you are asked to take part in a public inquiry, it is important to speak to an expert.
 Farleys’ public inquiry specialists are on hand to answer your questions and provide the level of support you need.

 Being asked to take part in a public inquiry, whether as a core participant or as a key witness can be daunting but you can feel safe in the knowledge that our experts will guide you through the process and support you throughout.
 Funding for legal representation for core participants and key witnesses is often provided and our team can advise you on your options for this.

 Is a Public Inquiry the Same as an Inquest?